daniellerossetti/wordle/README.md

 # wordle

-we're just remaking wordle for fun

-requires pandas and pygame
+Redid the wordle game in javascript for the website.